-accuracy The degree of closeness of measurements of a quantity to that quantity's actual (true) value.
-(See also 'uncertainty'.)
+accuracy Closeness of agreement between measurements of a quantity and the quantity's true (unknown) value.
+Accuracy includes a combination of both precision and bias.
+(See also 'uncertainty' and 'observation accuracy').

 ADCP (Acoustic Doppler Current Profiler) An instrument that uses acoustic signalling to measure water velocity, direction, depth and boat speed when undertaking a discrete discharge measurement (gauging).